Cycling at the U of S

 Cycling Myths and Facts

 Despite the numerous preconceptions we might have against using cycling as a primary mode of transportation, the truth is that cycling is healthy, sustainable, efficient, and fun!
-Here is just a list of cycling misconceptions and how you can battle them by climbing on the bike!
+Here is just a list of cycling misconceptions and how you can battle them by climbing on a bike.

 Being out of shape is one of the primary reasons to jump on a bike!
 Biking is one of the easiest and most accessible forms of aerobic exercise: it is low impact, can greatly boost your heart rate (reducing your liklihood of heart disease), and scales in difficulty with the effort put in.
 To make it easier, try the following tips.

 - Ride at an easy pace.
 In a few months you will find your overall fitness has increased and you can choose to ride faster if you'd like.

 - Plot out your route on a weekend to find the easiest way to work.
 Choose something low traffic and relaxing to make your ride easier.

 "Biking takes too long to get where I need to be"

 It may not take nearly as long as you assume it might.
 The average bike commuter travels at around 16 km/h.
 Due to other factors associated with cars such as traffic and parking, trips of less than 5 km are actually faster on a bicycle than by car.
 In fact, trips up to 15 km can take the same or less time by bike as by car.
 Considering the size of Saskatoon and the length of many commuter routes, the amount of time it would take to get to school or work would not actually change that much.

 When you combine this with the fact that the more you ride the faster you become, trips become quicker and quicker as you go.